Communist Youth League of China

+The predecessor of the CYLC, the Shanghai Socialist Youth League, was founded in August 1920 by Chen Duxiu and Li Dazhao.
+Its national organization, the Socialist Youth League of China, was founded in 1922 and initially accepted the command and assistance of the Communist International.
+In January 1925, it was renamed to the Chinese Communist Youth League.
+During the Second Sino-Japanese War, it assisted the Second United Front.
+In November 1936, the Communist Youth League was reorganized into the Youth National Salvation Association.
+After the CCP won the Chinese Civil War, the CCP Central Committee announced the re-establishment of the Chinese New Democracy Youth League which changed its name to the Communist Youth League of China in 1957.

+The league is organized on the party pattern.
+Its highest body is the National Congress held every five years, and when the National Congress is not in session, the Central Committee serves as the core power body.
+However, as the Central Committee usually only holds one meeting a year, most of the powers and work are controlled by the Standing Committee of the Central Committee and the Central Secretariat.
+The CYCL's leader is its First Secretary, who is an alternate member of the Central Committee of the CCP.
+The incumbent First Secretary is A Dong, appointed in May 2023.
+The Communist Youth League is also responsible for guiding the activities of the Young Pioneers (for children below the age of 14).

+As of the end of December 2024, there were 75.318 million Communist Youth League members.
+CYLC was historically seen as a vehicle that could promote the future careers of CCP officials, with these officials being collectively named the Tuanpai, also known as the Youth League Faction.
+Though prominent Youth League officials have held important posts within the CCP, most notably CCP general secretary Hu Jintao, the influence of the CYLC has decreased under CCP general secretary Xi Jinping.

 History

 Founded in May 1920, it was originally named as the Socialist Youth League of China.
-Whilst the Party was officially established in July 1921, the Chinese Socialist Youth League was organized with the Party being set up throughout the country.
-In May 1922, the 1st National Congress (全国代表大会 (全國代表大會, Quánguó Dàibiǎo Dàhuì)) of the League was held under the leadership of the Party, and therefore became a unified organization in China.
+While the CCP was officially established in July 1921, the Chinese Socialist Youth League was organized prior to the CCP's establishment.
+In May 1922, the 1st National Congress (全国代表大会 (全國代表大會, Quánguó Dàibiǎo Dàhuì)) of the League was held under the leadership of the CCP, and therefore became a unified organization in China.
 In the 3rd National Congress in January 1925, the Chinese Socialist Youth League was renamed as the Chinese Communist Youth League.
-After the Sino-Japanese War, in order to adapt to the new social and political situation, it was officially renamed as the Chinese New Democracy Youth League in April 1949.
+After the Second Sino-Japanese War, in order to adapt to the new social and political situation, it was officially renamed as the Chinese New Democracy Youth League in April 1949.

 Later in May 1957, its name as the Chinese Communist Youth League was resumed, historically combining the congresses of all three leagues (the Chinese Socialist Youth League, the Chinese Communist Youth League as well as the Chinese New Democracy Youth League).
-During the 10 years of the Cultural Revolution, the functioning of the League was blocked and the Central Committee was disbanded as it was accused of revisionism; its functions were partly resumed in the early 1970s.
-From 1978 to 2008, six congresses were held.